craigduncanlab/singlecell/cellranger/CellRangerData_Part2.md

 ## (cellular) Barcodes

-This is a list of barcodes that determine which *cell* the reads originated from.
+This tab-separated-values file is a list of barcodes that determine which *cell* the reads originated from.

 barcodes.tsv